RIVA TNT: Overview

 TNT did not match the sales of the incredibly popular Voodoo2.
 3Dfx's customer mind share was at its peak during this time and Nvidia was still a somewhat new player.
 Again, like with the RIVA 128, the lack of Glide API support hindered Nvidia's opportunities for market share growth.
-Glide was still considered the best 3D gaming API available by both gamers and developers.
+Glide was considered the best 3D gaming API available by both gamers and developers.
 However, TNT gained Nvidia much attention and paved the way for the refreshed version called the RIVA TNT2.
 After all, unlike the rest of the competition, Nvidia had come close to the Voodoo2 in performance in some games, and beaten it in 32bit image quality.

 In what would become standard industry practice on a massive scale in later years, Nvidia released a budget version of TNT called Vanta.
 This board used the same TNT chip but lowered its clock speed and halved both memory data bus width (to 64-bit) and memory size (to 16 MiB).
 By doing this, Nvidia was able to still sell TNT chips that couldn't reach the TNT's specified clock speeds, a practice known as binning, and cut board costs significantly by using a narrower bus and less RAM.
 The board proved popular with OEM computer builders because of its capable feature-set and low price.
 Vanta also was implemented as integrated graphics on some motherboards.

 TNT itself was used on several popular cards, such as the Diamond Viper V550 and STB Velocity 4400, both of which managed OEM wins with the likes of Dell and Gateway, among others.